koghalai123/ar4_practice/README.md

   -e QT_X11_NO_MITSHM=1 \
   --privileged \
   ar4_sim

 Install the Docker and Dev Containers extensions for VS Code on the new VS Code instance and you should see a container available for usage.

-To open multiple terminal windows within VSCode, there is a "+" button in the terminal area which will allow you to open multiple instances, which is necessary to run multiple programs at a time for controlling or simulating the robot.

-# To run in Docker on Windows(you wont have to install Linux and can work on Windows):
-Install VS Code(not Visual Studio, you need Visual Studio Code).
-Install Windows Susbsytem for Linux(WSL).
-Copy the Dockerfile from this repo into a folder on your computer.
-Use VS Code to open that folder, then open a terminal window within VS Code.
-It defaults to opening a powershell window, but it has options nearby to open a WSL terminal window, which is what you need.
-You may need to install Docker and WSL related extensions within VS Code(You can find them from the buttons towards the left of the VS Code GUI).
-Within the terminal window, use the instructions here to install Docker for Ubuntu: https://docs.docker.com/engine/install/ubuntu/.
-Then run the following code in the terminal window to create a Docker image and run the container(if there are any issues with this step, let me know):

-sudo usermod -aG docker $USER

-sudo docker build -t ar4_sim .

-sudo apt update

-sudo apt install x11-xserver-utils mesa-utils

-xhost +local:docker

-docker run -it --rm \
-  -p 8080:8080 \
-  -p 11345:11345 \
-  -p 6080:6080 \
-  -v /tmp/.X11-unix:/tmp/.X11-unix \
-  -e DISPLAY=$DISPLAY \
-  -v "$HOME/.Xauthority:/root/.Xauthority:rw" \
-  -e QT_X11_NO_MITSHM=1 \
-  --privileged \
-  ar4_sim

-Your terminal windows should have closed.
-Give it a few minutes to restart(I have had to give it about 5 minutes for VS Code to work, even though ).
-Next, open up a new WSL terminal instance.
-A Docker container is available, but you may have issues opening and working with it, so you can open a VS Code instance fully within WSL, rather than a VS Code instance on Windows with a WSL terminal

-code .

-sudo apt install -y libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools

-sudo apt install -y x11-apps

-xeyes  # Should show moving eyes on Windows

-Install the Docker and Dev Containers extensions for VS Code on the new VS Code instance and you should see a container available for usage.